hoto/fuzzy-repo-finder/README.md

     }
     alias g='go_to_project'

+Using a `cd` to change the directory is needed as child process can't change the working directory of a parent process.
 You can chose any alias name you want.
 In my case I'm using `g`.

 Use in terminal:

     $ g myprojectname

 Or without arguments:

     $ g